grero/PopulationControls.jl/README.md

 # Introduction
 This is a julia implementation of the algorithm developed in Elsayed, G. F., & Cunningham, J. P. (2017).
 Structure in neural population recordings: an expected byproduct of simpler phenomena?
 Nature Neuroscience, 20(9), 1310–1318. http://doi.org/10.1038/nn.4617

+The authors' own Matlab implementation is here https://github.com/gamaleldin/TME

 In essence, the code fits a maximum entropy distribution over tensors that preserves marginally covariance matrices along the different tensor dimensions.
-Sampling from the resulting distribution provides a null distribution for testing whether so called population-level phenomena can be explained by the marginal covariances, or whether highle level features play a part.
+Sampling from the resulting distribution provides a null distribution for testing whether so called population-level phenomena can be explained by the marginal covariances, or whether higher level features play a part.

 # Example